superhero/js.core/README.md

 {
   async dispatch()
   {
-    // Building a view model that we can use to render the view const vm =
+    // Building a view model that's used by the view const vm =
     {
       body: